Ovarian Cancer Treatment Options: An In-Depth Guide to Surgery, Chemotherapy, and More

 These targeted approaches can be more effective in treating ovarian cancer that has spread within the abdominal cavity.

-Throughout chemotherapy, your medical team will work closely with you to manage side effects and maintain your quality of life.
-Common side effects of chemotherapy include fatigue, nausea, hair loss, and increased risk of infection due to a weakened immune system.
+Throughout chemotherapy, your medical team will work closely with you to manage ovarian cancer chemotherapy side effects and maintain your quality of life.
+Common side effects include fatigue, nausea, hair loss, and increased risk of infection due to a weakened immune system.

 Your healthcare team can provide medications and supportive care to help alleviate these side effects.
 It’s essential to communicate any concerns or symptoms you experience during treatment so your team can provide the necessary support and care.